Lesson 45: The Importance of Financial Goals for Teenagers

 Saving money is a critical step in the journey toward investing.
 It is often the first step teenagers take in managing their finances.
 By saving a portion of their income or allowance, they can build a financial cushion that allows them to invest in opportunities that arise.

 Moreover, saving and investing are interconnected.
 The money saved can serve as the capital needed to invest in stocks or other financial instruments that offer the potential for higher returns.
 For example, if a teenager saves $500, they can use that amount to purchase shares in a company.
 Over time, as the value of the shares increases, their initial investment can grow significantly.
+Understanding the relationship between saving and investing is crucial.
+While saving provides security, investing offers the potential for growth.
+Teenagers should aim to strike a balance between the two, ensuring they have enough savings for emergencies while also taking advantage of investment opportunities that can enhance their financial future. |

 Part 2: 4 Financial Goals To Achieve In Your Teens